magpylib/magpylib/docs/_pages/user_guide/docs/docs_pos_ori.md

 :::{grid-item-card}
 :columns: 12 7 7 7
 :shadow: none
 **Edge-padding:** whenever path entries beyond the existing path length are needed the edge-entries of the existing path are returned.
-This means that the object is considered to be “static” beyond its existing path.
+This means that the object is “static” beyond its existing path.
 :::
 :::{grid-item-card}
 :columns: 12 5 5 5